pat/thinking-sphinx/v4/geosearching.md

 group_by 'latitude', 'longitude'
 {% endhighlight %}

+If you're using real-time indices, then you'll want methods in your model that do the conversion, and then refer to those methods in your index definition.

 Once this is done, you'll need to rebuild your Sphinx indexes:

 {% highlight sh %}
 rake ts:rebuild
 {% endhighlight %}

-You can name your attributes to be whatever you like - Thinking Sphinx will automatically use them if they're called latitude, longitude, lat or lng.
+You can name your attributes to be whatever you like, but Thinking Sphinx will only automatically use them if they're called latitude, longitude, lat or lng.

 ### Searching